PLEASE NOTE: we are are currently recruiting Volunteer Drivers. If this role is of interest to you, please contact Volunteer Services.

 - Applicants will be interviewed by the Coordinator of Volunteer Services to determine their suitability as a volunteer.

 - Applicants will provide a Release of Information to contact other Children’s Aid Societies when there has been involvement or if they have resided outside of the Region for the last ten years.

 - Applicants will attend and complete New Volunteer Training

 - Applicants must sign an oath of confidentiality

 - The applicant will be notified when they have been either approved or denied

 Download a copy of the volunteer roles and screening process.

 Volunteer programs and roles

-There are a variety of ways to get involved as a volunteer at Durham CAS, however, our key volunteer roles are drivers, mentors and tutors.
+There are a variety of ways to get involved as a volunteer at Durham CAS, however, our key volunteer roles are drivers and mentors

 Please note: All volunteer drivers and mentors must possess a full class-G license.